docker/docs/ee/ucp/admin/install/install-on-azure.md

   Notes](../../release-notes).
 For example for UCP 3.1.0 the tag would be `Orchestrator=Kubernetes:1.11.2`.
-- The Azure Virtual Machine Object Name needs to match the Azure Virtual Machine Computer Name and the Node Operating System's Hostname.
-Note this applies to the FQDN of the host including domain names.
+- The Azure Virtual Machine Object Name needs to match the Azure Virtual Machine Computer Name and the Node Operating System's Hostname (This is the FQDN of the host, including domain names).
+Note this value is case sensitive, and all values should be in lowercase.
 - An Azure Service Principal with `Contributor` access to the Azure Resource Group hosting the UCP Nodes.
-Note, if using a separate networking Resource Group the same Service Principal will need `Network Contributor` access to this Resource Group.
+If you are using a separate Resource Group for the networking components, the same Service Principal will need `Network Contributor` access to this Resource Group.

 UCP requires the following information for the installation: